RiccardoCuccu/CAs-Labs/labs/lab06/README.md

 `SMUAD <Rd>, <Rn>, <Rm>`<br/>
 `SMUSD <Rd>, <Rn>, <Rm>`<br/>
 - Both instructions multiply the lower halfword of `Rn` times the lower halfword of `Rm`, and the higher halfword of `Rn` times the higher halfword of `Rm`.
-- Halfwords are considered in two’s complement.
+- Halfwords are considered in two's complement.
 - `SMUAD` sums the two products and stores the result in `Rd`.
 - `SMUSD` subtracts the product of high halfwords from the product of low halfwords, storing the result in `Rd`.
 Example:<br/>